egyhurka/Relay-Engine/Documentation/Rendering/Mesh-Rendering.md

 ColorRGB(1.0f, 1.0f, 1.0f);
 ```

-Since textures are not yet functional, we can use `std::nullopt` as the last parameter.
+Since textures are not yet functional, we can use `std::nullopt` as the last parameter or nothing.
 The complete definition for creating the cube mesh looks like this

 ```
 Mesh mesh(Mesh::createCubeVertices(), Mesh::createCubeIndices(), color, std::nullopt);